 What is Anti Reflective Coating?

 Anti reflective coating is a thin layer applied to your lenses after they’ve been cut and shaped to your satisfaction.
 It prevents reflections from bouncing off of your lenses–both inside them, where they might interfere with your vision, and outside them.
-It eliminates reflections from both the front and back surfaces of the lens.
 Anti reflective coating has a number of benefits, and many optometrists will encourage you to add it to your lenses in order to get the maximum benefit out of your glasses.

 Why Opt for Anti Reflective Coating?

 While useful, anti reflective coating is also expensive.
 Is it really worth the amount you’ll pay for it?
 Anti reflective coating offers several clear benefits that make it well worth the investment for many people.